top of page

 Much of this book is a screed about the things the author feels these companies do wrong.
 Apple‘s focus on high end (luxury) products; Facebook‘s refusal to except the mantle of being a media company, with the responsibilities that go along with that; Google’s appropriation and amalgamation of data; and Amazon’s destruction of retail infrastructure and distribution.

-As I write this review, the stock markets have undergone the most serious correction in years, and Apple just announced its first profit warning in 15 years, with its stock plummeting nearly 10 percent.
+Galloway's critique is timely.
+As I write this, the stock markets have undergone the most serious correction in years, and Apple just announced its first profit warning in 15 years, with its stock plummeting nearly 10%.
 Facebook has just had a year with dozens of scandals about how it uses its customer data.
 Amazon has been criticized for its approach to and choice of a second (shared) headquarters.
 And Google is, well, spying on us and using our data to create profiles that it sells to advertisers.

 Gone are the days of the mottos “Don’t be evil,” and “Think different.”
 We’re living in a period of unique concentration where four companies can control so much of what we do.
-And it’s not just the public faces of these companies; Amazon’s AWS holds around half of the public cloud market share (this is virtual servers that run much of the Internet); and Facebook, who looks like a homey place to share photos and videos, has around 20 percent of the online advertising market (though Google still reigns supreme at around 35 percent).
+And it’s not just the consumer-facing side of these companies; Amazon’s AWS holds around half of the public cloud market share (this is virtual servers that run much of the Internet); and Facebook, who looks like a homey place to share photos and videos, has around 20% of the online advertising market (though Google still reigns supreme at around 35%).

 How do we measure success?